-- the potential impact of the COVID-19 (coronavirus) situation on the execution of U.S. military shipbuilding programs, including the FGFG(X) program; - the accuracy of the Navy's estimated unit procurement cost for the FFG(X), particularly when compared to the known unit procurement costs of other recent U.S. surface combatants; - whether to fund the procurement in FY2021 of one FFG(X) (the Navy's request), no FFG(X), or two FFG(X)s; - whether to build FFG(X)s at a single shipyard at any one time (the Navy's baseline plan), or at two or three shipyards; - whether the Navy has appropriately defined the required capabilities and growth margin of the FFG(X). - whether to take any further legislative action regarding U.S. content requirements for FFG(X)s; - technical risk in the FFG(X) program; - the potential industrial-base impacts of the FFG(X) program for shipyards and supplier firms in the context of other Navy and Coast Guard shipbuilding programs.
+- the potential impact of the COVID-19 (coronavirus) situation on the execution of U.S. military shipbuilding programs, including the FGFG(X) program; - whether to fund the procurement in FY2021 of one FFG(X) (the Navy's request), no FFG(X), or two FFG(X)s; - whether Congress should express its sense regarding when the Navy should award the FFG(X) contract; - whether to build FFG(X)s at a single shipyard (the Navy's baseline plan), or at two or three shipyards; - whether to take any further legislative action regarding U.S. content requirements for FFG(X)s; - whether the Navy has appropriately defined the cost, capabilities, and growth margin of the FFG(X); and - cost, schedule, and technical risk in the FFG(X) program; and - the potential industrial-base impacts of the FFG(X) program for shipyards and supplier firms in the context of other Navy and Coast Guard shipbuilding programs.